Skip to main content

 Troubleshooting

 DNS changes can take up to 48 hours to propagate.
-Verify the TXT record is correctly added.
+Verify the TXT record is correctly added to your domain’s DNS settings.

 Contact Royaltyport support if all Owners are locked out due to SSO issues.